Get free recipes + tips, plus my complimentary Herb Guide

 Photo by Tom McCorkle for The Washington Post

-These no-cook dessert cups are a simple blend of mango and light coconut milk, bound together ever so softly with gelatin, so it sets in the refrigerator to be quite pudding-like.
+These scrumptious, no-cook mango dessert cups are a simple blend of mango and light coconut milk, bound together ever so softly with gelatin, so they set in the refrigerator to be quite pudding-like.
 If your mango is sweet enough, you won’t need any added sugar, but you can always blend in some honey or your sweetener of choice to taste.
 Served in individual cups topped with finely diced mango and a snow-white sprinkle of shredded coconut, it’s a fruit-focused dessert with a fun, fresh twist.

 Ingredients